JordanCWard/Elist/README.md

 - **Direct Channel:** Focus marketing efforts on promoting products to maximize the large customer base, while deprioritizing loyalty program marketing due to its relatively lower success in converting customers to members.
 - **Email Channel:** Emphasize acquiring more customers while leveraging its high loyalty conversion rate to grow loyalty program participation.
 - **Affiliate Channel:** Shift the focus toward customer acquisition to capitalize on the high AOV, while deprioritizing loyalty program efforts for this channel due to its low conversion performance.
-- **Social Media Channel:** Concentrate marketing efforts on acquiring more loyalty members by leveraging the strong loyalty conversion rate, while exploring strategies to increase overall order volume for better channel performance. <br>
+- **Social Media Channel:** Concentrate marketing efforts on acquiring more loyalty members by leveraging the strong loyalty conversion rate, while exploring strategies to increase overall order volume for better channel performance. <br> <br> <br>